Christopher Columbus statues vandalized in California and Rhode Island

 Workers in San Francisco scrubbed away the paint on the monument Sunday and worked to remove graffiti that said "Destroy all monuments of genocide and kill all colonizers."

+Many groups have called for the holiday to be renamed Indigenous Peoples' Day to recognize the native people who were driven out by European explorers.
+San Francisco is one of several cities that observes Indigenous Peoples' Day.

-The statue is near the Coit Tower, a popular tourist spot, and a lot of people were there on Sunday to watch the Blue Angels perform.
+The San Francisco statue is near the Coit Tower, a popular tourist spot, and a lot of people were there on Sunday to watch the Blue Angels perform.

 "It's really, really great from up here, but unfortunately whoever decided to deface this statue -- that's just a terrible thing to do," Steve Leiker told CNN affiliate KRON.